 The Bottom Line Is the Bottom Line

 Though the economy is getting back on track, many people find that they still don’t have an excess of disposable income to spend on “luxuries.”
 While the argument over whether a health club membership is a luxury or a necessity is a topic for an entirely different blog, the fact remains that finding an affordable place to work out is essential.
 The American Council on Exercise points out that there are as many different payment options as there are health clubs.
 Some charge initiation fees as well as monthly fees; some require up-front payment for at least a year at a time; others allow you to pay month-to-month and don’t lock you into a contract.
 While a lot of people believe that signing a contract will motivate them to exercise regularly, the reality is that many who sign one end up spending money and not working out.
 Sign that contract if it truly will motivate you, but also consider whether you can afford the monthly payments along with the initiation fee.
-If not, you may be surprised to find that many clubs that don’t require contracts have low, affordable monthly rates.
+If not, look for a club that doesn’t require contracts and with low, affordable monthly rates.

 Is a Club Right for You?

 Harvard Health‘s checklist for choosing a club asks first if joining a club is even the right option for you.
 While there are many benefits to signing on with a gym or health club, it does you no good if you don’t use it.
-Whatever the reason, whether there’s no fitness facilities nearby, none of them are open during hours that match your schedule or you simply feel more comfortable working out in private instead of in front of God and everybody, you don’t have to give up on your goals to lose weight and get fit.
+Whatever the reason, whether there’s no fitness facilities nearby, none of them are open during hours that match your schedule, or you simply feel more comfortable working out in private instead of in front of God and everybody, you don’t have to give up on exercise as a way to improve immunity and to lose weight and get fit.
 You only need a few pieces of quality equipment to put together an effective home gym to get a gym-quality workout.
 Well, that — and the dedication to use it.